bcbio/bcbio.github.io/index.md

 we want to do: understand diverse populations, characterize disease mechanisms and contribute to treatments.

-This blog contains articles related to bcbio development, validation and the open source bioinformatics community:
+This blog contains articles related to bcbio development, tool validation and the open source bioinformatics community:

 - Validated variant calling for [germline populations]({{ site.url }}/tags/#germline) and